Sarah Teichmann: Awards and honours

 Teichmann has won a number of awards.
 In 2010, she was awarded the Colworth Medal from the Biochemical Society.
 In 2012, Teichman was awarded the Francis Crick Medal and Lecture, membership of the European Molecular Biology Organization (EMBO) and the Lister Prize from the Lister Institute of Preventive Medicine.
 She won the Suffrage Science award in 2012.
 In 2015 she was awarded the Michael and Kate Bárány Award for young investigators by the Biophysical Society and the EMBO Gold Medal.
 Teichmann was elected a Fellow of the Academy of Medical Sciences (FMedSci) in 2015.
 Her citation on election reads:

 Teichmann has also been an activist for women's careers in science through enabling scientists in families to advance their careers while working part-time.
 She chaired a Sex in Science debate at the Wellcome Trust on balancing family life with working in research.
 Teichmann was elected an ISCB Fellow in 2016 by the International Society for Computational Biology.
+She was awarded the Mary Lyon Medal by The Genetics Society in 2018.

 In 2020, Teichmann was recognised on The Times 'Science Power List' for her work on the Human Cell Atlas and elected a Fellow of the Royal Society.

 In 2023 Teichmann was the winner of the Federation of European Biochemical Societies (FEBS) EMBO Women in Science Award.

+In 2026 Teichmann was nominated as the Laureate for Europe and awarded the 2026 L'Oréal-UNESCO for Women In Science International Award.